Introduction

 A Supvisors Application is the collection of all Supvisors Processes sharing the name Supervisor Group name within Supvisors.

-The definitions of all Supvisors Processes and Supvisors Applications are shared across Supvisors and all Supvisors instances have control over them, even if the process definition is unknown to their respective hosting Supervisor instance.
+All Supvisors instances have knowledge and control over all Supvisors Processes and Supvisors Applications in the same Supvisors, even if the program or group definition is unknown to their respective Supervisor instance.

 Platform Requirements

-Supvisors has been tested and is known to run on Linux (Rocky 8.5, RedHat 8.2 and Ubuntu 20.04 LTS).
+Supvisors has been tested and is known to run on Linux (Rocky 8, RedHat 8, Ubuntu 20 to 24).

 Supvisors will not run at all under any version of Windows.